Garmin Fenix 5S Plus Review

 - Black stainless steel bezel and black case

 Garmin-branded suede and steel band options are available.
 Different colour options and band options are offered by default with the Sapphire version.
-Some colour version are available in the 5 PLUS and others in the 5X PLUS.
+Some colour versions are available in the 5 PLUS and others in the 5X PLUS.

 These components give the Fenix 5S Plus its base level of ability upon which the software leverages the functionality you see and use.
 I’ve softened the wording of the techiness to explain what the various bits do in plain English.